 Every Labor Day and the week thereafter, the US Open takes place at the USTA Billie Jean King National Tennis Center in Flushing Meadow, New York.
 Watch it on TV and you will see Gwen Stefani and her husband Gavin Rossdale sitting in Roger Federer’s box or New York athletes like Alex Rodriguez in the crowd.

 One might deduce that the Open, like the sport of tennis, is accessible only to those with power and prestige, money and more money.
-It’s simply not true.
-Sure, court side seats inside Arthur Ashe and Louis Armstrong stadiums are pricey and their boxes are corporate, but the vast majority of seating is achieved on a first come, first serve basis (no pun intended!).
+It’s not true.
+Sure, court side seats inside Arthur Ashe and Louis Armstrong stadiums are pricey and their boxes are corporate, but the vast majority of seating goes to fans on a first come, first serve basis (no pun intended!).

 King, a four-time US Open winner and founder of the Women’s Tennis Association has fought for gender equality in sports and society.
-She was born working class parents at a time when opportunities for women in professional sports were slim to none.
+She was born working class parents when opportunities for women in professional sports were slim to none.
 Her parents could not afford Stanford or the University of Southern California so she played tennis at Cal State Long Beach.
 Such life experiences makes it that much more fitting that for 11 months of the year, the USTA Billie Jean King National Tennis Center is open to the public seven days a week.
-Except for Thanksgiving, Christmas and New Year’s Day and of course during the Open, anyone can play on the same courts that hosted the newest winners—Rafael Nadal and Kim Cjisters!
+Except for Thanksgiving, Christmas, New Year’s Day and of course the Open, anyone can play on the same courts that hosted the newest winners—Rafael Nadal and Kim Cjisters!

 As “made for television” as any sport might be, TV can never replicate all that you learn in attending a live sporting event.
 The vibe, the diversity of the crowd, and the excitement that comes with watching tennis at its highest level no wonder the motto of the US Open is “it must be love.”
 It was.